explodinglabs/explodinglabs.github.io/docs/_posts/python/2016-09-21-graphql-in-flask.markdown

 ---
 layout: post
 category: python
-title: GraphQL in Python with Flask
+title: How to use GraphQL in Python with Flask?
 permalink: /python/graphql-flask
 redirect_from: /graphql/flask
 ---